 - Message Queue for MQTTA special type of message that is provided based on the standard MQTT protocol.
 This type of message can be directly sent to a specified target MQTT client without subscription matching.
 For more information, see P2P Messaging model (MQTT).

 - A real-time network communication method for the voice and video fields.
 Currently, the mainstream use cases include voice calling, video calling, and video conferencing.

 - This server hosts the audio/video and related media channel services provided by Alibaba Cloud RTC.

 - These servers are the control nodes in the audio/video communication system, which are referred to as audio/video management services in this topic.
-The audio/video management service is self-constructed, and is used to control the life cycle of all audio/video communication sessions.
-The management node is normally deployed on the cloud, and is constructed using Alibaba Cloud products.
+The RTC management service must be manually created, and controls the lifecycles of all RTC sessions.
+The management node is normally deployed in the cloud, and is constructed using Alibaba Cloud products.

 Figure 1 shows the architecture of the audio/video communication solution.

 As shown in Figure 1, the audio/video management service and the terminal application signal by using the AliwareMQ for RocketMQ, and implement service data interactions through Alibaba Cloud RTC.
 For more information, see Data interaction.

 The advantages of the audio/video communication solution are as follows: